timeinfeldt/csschecker/README.md

 Introduction
 =====

-Use csschecker to perform a list of checks on your CSS and its interaction with other source files in your project.
+Use csschecker to perform checks on your CSS and its interaction with other source files in your project.

 Usage